jacobphilip/CS/README.md

 # CS
-collection of labs, assignments, and demos
+selection of labs, assignments, and demos from computer science coursework during 2008 - 2009 at uni